-- 2.1 Stretched limousines and similar vehicles shall comply with the existing conditions of licence applicable to all licensed private hire vehicles in so far as they are not superseded by these additional conditions and the local private hire licence fee shall be the same. - 2.2 The Proprietor of a vehicle shall:

-(i) ensure that the vehicle and all its fittings and equipment are at all times kept in a fit, serviceable, efficient, safe and clean condition and all relevant statutory requirements (including those contained in the Motor Vehicles(Construction & Use) Regulations) are fully complied with.
-Should the vehicle fail to comply with any legal requirement then the vehicle should be removed from service until the reasons for non-compliance is rectified;

-(ii) ensure that loose luggage is not carried within the passenger compartment of the vehicle;

-(iii) ensure that if any CCTV cameras installed in the vehicle have received prior written approval of the Council; and

-(iv) display a Council approved sign, in a position clearly visible to passengers, warning customers that camera surveillance equipment may be in operation.

-(v) ensure the vehicle is fitted with tyres that meet both the size and weight specification.
+- 2.1 Stretched limousines and similar vehicles shall comply with the existing conditions of licence applicable to all licensed private hire vehicles in so far as they are not superseded by these additional conditions and the local private hire licence fee shall be the same. - 2.2 The Proprietor of a vehicle shall:¬ - (i) Ensure that the fire extinguisher required to comply with the standard vehicle conditions which is applicable to all licenced private hire vehicles should be mounted on the brackets in a convenient position in the driver compartment - (ii) ensure that the vehicle and all its fittings and equipment are at all times kept in a fit, serviceable, efficient, safe and clean condition and all relevant statutory requirements (including those contained in the Motor Vehicles(Construction & Use) Regulations) are fully complied with.
+Should the vehicle fail to comply with any legal requirement then the vehicle should be removed from service until the reasons for non-compliance is rectified; - (iii) ensure that loose luggage is not carried within the passenger compartment of the vehicle; - (iv) ensure that if any CCTV cameras installed in the vehicle have received prior written approval of the Council; and - (v) display a Council approved sign, in a position clearly visible to passengers, warning customers that camera surveillance equipment may be in operation. - (vi) ensure the vehicle is fitted with tyres that meet both the size and weight specification.

-- 2.3 Vehicles may be granted an exemption from the requirement under the conditions of licence for private hire vehicles to be right hand drive. - 2.4 Limousines with sideways facing seating to be considered for private hire licensing. - 2.5 The passenger compartment of the vehicle may be fitted with darkened or blackened glass.

-- 2.6 The driver's compartment, including the front passenger seat must not be fitted with darkened or blackened glass. - 2.7 The licence holder shall not at any time use or permit to be used in the vehicle a radio scanner or citizen band radio.
+- (vii) Limousines licensed as Private Hire vehicles must carry a safety hammer capable of being used to break the window glass of the vehicle.
+The hammer must be securely located within the drivers compartment. - 2.3 Vehicles may be granted an exemption from the requirement under the conditions of licence for private hire vehicles to be right hand drive. - 2.4 Limousines with sideways facing seating to be considered for private hire licensing. - 2.5 The passenger compartment of the vehicle may be fitted with darkened or blackened glass. - 2.6 The driver's compartment, including the front passenger seat must not be fitted with darkened or blackened glass. - 2.7 The licence holder shall not at any time use or permit to be used in the vehicle a radio scanner or citizen band radio.